What Can Delay the Probate Process?

-From there it can then take another three to four months for an actual person to look at the return.
+It can then take another three to four months for an actual person to look at the return.
 This means that the probate administration will remain in limbo for at least six to eight months while the IRS does what it needs to do.

 Estates With Unusual Assets

-The Wrong Personal Representative
+The Wrong Executor

 Choosing the wrong someone to act as executor can cause the process to drag on and on.
 Nominating someone who isn't good with money, who's disorganized, or who's just very busy with their job or family can be a recipe for disaster.

 This type of person generally won't be able to handle all the responsibilities and duties that go along with guiding an estate through the probate process and settling it.

 The Bottom Line